From Modest Beginnings to a Global Player

-With modest beginnings in the United States more than 35 years ago, DSV Air & Sea Inc., has emerged as a premier international freight forwarder through a combination of organic growth and smart/strategic acquisitions.
+With modest beginnings in the United States 40 years ago, DSV, has emerged as a premier international freight forwarder through a combination of organic growth and smart/strategic acquisitions.

-Incorporated as Dan Transport Corporation on May 8, 1980 with a single office in Elizabeth, New Jersey, DSV Air & Sea Inc. is now represented with over 560 employees and 26 strategically located offices in the United States.
-Our worldwide network has also grown to over 70 countries on six continents.
+Incorporated as Dan Transport Corporation on May 8, 1980 with a single office in Elizabeth, New Jersey, DSV is now represented with over 5000 employees and over 80 strategically located offices in the United States.
+Our worldwide network has also grown to over 80 countries on six continents.

 In 1999 Dan Transport Corporate was purchased by the DFDS Transport Group to become the forwarding division of this major Danish Transportation provider.
 This increased the size of the global presence from about 1,200 forwarding specialists to approximately 3,200.
 This increased our presence within Europe while we continued with organic growth throughout Asia.

-In 2000, DFDS A/S divested itself of the forwarding division DFDS Transport and sold to DSV A/S. DFDS Transport continued under the DFDS Transport brand because it was a highly recognized brand throughout the Nordic and Northern European regions.
+In 2000, DFDS A/S divested itself of the forwarding division DFDS Transport and sold to DSV.
+DFDS Transport continued under the DFDS Transport brand because it was a highly recognized brand throughout the Nordic and Northern European regions.

 In 2006, DFDS Transport merged with Frans Maas, the Dutch based forwarder expanding our in-network operations to 50 countries by adding our own offices in Italy, Spain, Portugal and completing the Eastern European region.
 Organic growth also continued with the opening of offices in Turkey and India.
 This latest merger practically doubled the size of the organization from 11,000 transport specialists to 19,000.